History of chess: Russia

 Chess has 1000 years of history in Russia.
-Chess was probably brought to Old Russia in 9th century via the Volga-Caspian trade route.
+Chess was probably brought to Old Russia in the 9th century via the Volga-Caspian trade route.
 From the 10th century cultural connections with the Byzantine Empire and the Vikings also influenced the history of chess in Russia.
 The vocabulary in Russian chess has various foreign-language elements and testifies to different influences in the evolution of chess in Russia.
 Chess is mentioned in folk poems as a popular game and is documented in the Old Russian byliny.
 Numerous archeological finds of the chess game have already been found in the regions of Old Russia.
 From 1262 on chess was called in Russia shakhmaty.
 Various foreign travellers commented that in the 16th century, chess was popular among all classes in Russia.
 Ivan IV the Terrible, who ruled Russia from 1530 to 1584, is said to have died while playing chess.
 In 1791 the popular chess book Morals of Chess by Benjamin Franklin was translated into Russian and published in the country.
 Chess enjoys a very high status in Russia and was gradually introduced as a school subject in all primary schools since 2017.